Updated October 24, 2018

 Guidelines for Locked Nursing Home Units

-The Minnesota Department of Health, Compliance Monitoring Division, has experienced a significant increase in requests to lock up all or parts of nursing homes.
+The Minnesota Department of Health, Health Regulation Division, has experienced a significant increase in requests to lock up all or parts of nursing homes.
 This increase is in response to provider's desires to create a more secure area for residents who wander.

 Facilities that are currently operating a locked unit without a valid waiver, must submit the required information to obtain a waiver.